dillonmabry/2020-presidential-topics/README.md

 conda install -c anaconda nltk

 Execution:
-After loading the Sentiment Analysis.ipynb jupyter notebook and installing the required packages, libraries, and functions, run each cell to retrieve the data, pre-process the text, and finally run the sentiment analysis model.
+After loading the Sentiment Analysis.ipynb jupyter notebook you will find multiple packages, libraries, and functions to install.
+I would recommend using Anaconda for all its installation.
+Next run each cell to retrieve the data, pre-process the text, and finally run the sentiment analysis model.
+Read the comments on each cell for guidance.